Shijingwen/Shijingwen.github.io/content/authors/admin/_index.md

       GPA: 4.0/4.0

       Thesis on Exploring and Addressing the Vulnerabilities of Multimedia Services over Mobile Networks: From Infrastructure to Devices.
 Supervised by Prof. Guan-Hua Tu.
-Presented papers at 4 IEEE/ACM conferences with the contributions being published in 4 IEEE/ACM journals.
+Presented papers at 4 IEEE and ACM conferences with the contributions being published in 4 IEEE and ACM journals.
     button:
       text: 'Read Thesis'
       url: 'https://dl.acm.org/doi/pdf/10.1145/3636534.3649377'